antonioortegajr/idxApiPackage/README.md

 $apiKey = 'yourApiKeyHere';

-// GET, PUT, POST, and DELETE.
-Not all methods are available
+// GET Not all methods are available in this version
 $requestMethod = 'GET';

 //available components leads, clients, partners, mls